VerifyNow guide

 Account type

 Account type matches are case-sensitive.
-"Cheque" and "Current" are the same thing for verification purposes — use Current.
+"Cheque" and "Current" are the same thing for verification purposes — choose Current.
 Savings covers most Capitec GlobalOne and TymeBank EveryDay accounts.
 When in doubt, use Savings for individuals and Current for businesses.

 Name and initials

 Pass the first name as recorded at the bank, not a preferred name.
-If the customer's ID says "Thandiwe" and their bank account says "Thandi", the nameMatch field may return "No" even though it is the same person.
-The identityMatch field will still confirm the ID number matches.
-Treat that combination as a review-and-confirm, not a reject.
+If the customer's ID says "Thandiwe" and their bank account says "Thandi", the name result may need manual review even when the ID number confirms correctly.
+Treat that combination as a review-and-confirm, not an automatic reject.

 ID number